dddomin3/DSPi/README.md

  </policy>
 ```

-This allows the dbus compiled jack server to run without a GUI running.
+This allows the dbus-compiled jack server to run without a GUI running.

 Run `raspi-config`: